AlchemyCMS/alchemy-solidus/README.md

 This gem is a [Alchemy CMS](https://github.com/magiclabs/alchemy_cms) and [Spree](https://github.com/spree/spree) connector.

-It provides buttons in each admin panels to switch to each other and a new essence for Alchemy called EssenceSpreeProduct that you can use to place a Spree product on you page.
+It provides buttons in each admin panels to switch to each other and a new essence for Alchemy called EssenceSpreeProduct that you can use to place a Spree product on your page.

 ## Installation